Tanja-Franke/church-website/README.md

 **Favicon.io**: A tool that simplifies the creation of website favicons, allowing users to easily generate icons that represent their brand across different platforms and devices.

-Each of these tools plays a crucial role in the development, deployment, and maintenance of the website, contributing to its overall quality and user experience.
+Each of these tools are significant to the coding process, deployment and maintainance of the project.

 ## Deployment